Visbha06/CS180---Team-Project/README.md

 ##### Brayden:
 Client, Server, and README.
 ##### Vishal:
 Server, ServerTest, Action, and made changes to MessagesDatabase and MessagesDatabaseTest.

-### 2. Class Descriptions
+### 3. Class Descriptions
 #### ServerInterface-
 The ServerInterface class contains an outline for the methods in the server class consisting of the start, LoadUserData, and loadMessages methods and also a static final variables representing the port number
 #### ClientInterface-
 The client interface contains an outline for the methods and functionality in the client class.
 #### ServerTestInterface-
 The ServerTestInterface contains an outline for the methods designed to test the functionality of the ServerInterface
-#### ClientTestInterface-

 #### Server-
 The server class is responsible for handling all the requests inputted by the user in the Client class and returning those results to the user.
 #### Client-
 The client class is responsible for taking user input and sending that input to the server class to execute the requested command.
 #### ServerTest-
 The purpose of the server test class is to make sure the client is to make sure that it is loading the correct user data and message data.
 This is to ensure that the server is able to send the correct data back to the client.
-#### ClientTest-

 #### ActionInterface-
 The action interface outlines the get value function in the action enum which returns and integer value based on what command is selected.
 #### ActionTestInterface-